 Your drug coverage includes a Drug Formulary Exception Process.
 This process allows your prescribing health care provider to ask for an exception from Blue Cross and Blue Shield.
 This exception is to ask for coverage for a drug that is not on the Blue Cross and Blue Shield Drug Formulary.
 Blue Cross and Blue Shield will consider a Drug Formulary exception request if there is a medical basis for your not being able to take, for your condition, any of the covered drugs or an over-the-counter drug.
-If the Drug Formulary exception request is approved by Blue Cross and Blue Shield, you will receive coverage for the drug that is not on the Blue Cross and Blue Shield Drug Formulary.
-For this drug, you will pay the member cost share amount that you would pay if this drug were a non-preferred prescription drug.
+If the Drug Formulary exception request is approved by Blue Cross and Blue Shield, you will receive coverage for the drug that is not on the Blue Cross and Blue Shield, you will receive coverage for the drug that is not on the Blue Cross and Blue Shield.
+This drug, you will pay the member cost share amount that you would pay if this drug were a non-preferred prescription drug.